lechatthecat/laravel-soketi-broadcast-examole-by-websoket/README.md

 $ sh -x /laravel_build.sh
 $ php artisan push:notice
 ```
-Now you can see "TestEvent" is pushed to all clients who are subscribing to "testchannel".
+Now you can see that "TestEvent" is pushed to all clients who are subscribing to "testchannel".

 ### Why soketi for websocket?
 laravel-websoket ... soketi works faster and has better scalability (as of May 2022)